koschaos/koschaos.github.io/private/e56e230c44b9c3d39940e1ca67dd47d60e7f32fe/index.md

 #### 4. It's all about relationships

 Life is about relationships.
 It's not about work, or money, or stuff, or status ... that's all bullshit.
 It's about good relationships with people, with family, with friends.
-As a kid who was mortifyingly shy and introverted, this lesson has ... and still is ... the hardest for me to navigate.
+As a kid who was mortifyingly shy and introverted, this lesson has been ... and still is ... the hardest for me to navigate.

 It's been too easy for me to turn inward and close off the world to focus on just my home.
 It's why I'm grateful to have been added to the WhatsApp group.
 It's why I'm happy to go to track meets and be part of the parent group.
 It's why I've got reminders to reach out to people, to check in on how they're doing, how they're really doing, not the curated Instabook/Facegram feed.
 So, I've to be intentional about it, but it's usually worth the effort.